 In RA format

-Raphaël Romagnoni was born on February 20th 1906 at Lyons, where after fruitful studies at the Conservatoire he made his debut at
+Raphaël Romagnoni was born on 20 February 1906 at Lyon, where after fruitful studies at the conservatory he made his debut at

 the Grand Théâtre in 1931 in "Cavalleria rusticana".
-The success accorded to his beautiful voice with its generous top
+The success of his beautiful voice with its generous top

-notes lead to many engagements in the provinces and North Africa until World War II.
+notes led to many engagements in the provinces and North Africa until World War II.

-sang Roméo, the Duke of Mantua, Mylio and Faust, a role that he took over several years with great success.
-There followed the
+sang Roméo, the Duke of Mantua, Mylio and Faust, a role that he impersonated for several years with great success.
+Next up were the

-creations at the Palais Garnier of "Jeanne au bûcher", in which he sang the role of Bishop Cauchon in all 93 performances with
+Palais Garnier premieres of "Jeanne au bûcher", in which he sang the role of Bishop Cauchon in all 93 performances with

 Claude Nollier and six times with Ingrid Bergman (Jeanne) and successively with Jean Vilar, Henry Doublier and Robert Vidalin

-(Frère Dominique), and of "Oberon", in which he sang Oberon from the premiere to the 67th and last performances.
+(Frère Dominique), and of "Oberon", in which he sang the title role from the premiere to the 67th and last performances.
 Later would come